 Tradition and doing things the way they’ve always been done can hinder change.
 “If the future is different than the past, how safe is your business?” he challenged.

-Looking forward is a skill set serving the next generation well.
+Looking forward is a skill set that is serving the next generation well.
 They contemplate what the future will look like and what future problems they will have to solve.

 “You don’t have to have the latest technology, but you have to compete with those that do,” Seymour said.